Last Updated: 20 February, 2026

 The Nebraska Racing and Gaming Commission enforces the legal gambling age and all additional rules and regulations for sports betting in Nebraska.
 In addition to the rules and regulations, bettors in the state need to know how they’ll be taxed.
 In Nebraska, all winnings are treated as taxable income, and the tax rate is 5%.

 Whether or not iGaming and online poker will be added to any bill that includes mobile sports betting is yet to be determined.
-As all three options wait to see if they will be passed, residents can still participate in the state lottery and use social sportsbooks.
+As all three options await passage, residents can still participate in the state lottery and use social sportsbooks.

 Nebraska is no stranger to high-stakes cattle auctions, where ranchers bid on prized livestock, sometimes risking large sums of money in split-second decisions.
 But could this time-honored agricultural practice ever transform into a regulated betting market?